Thank You Thank You for all the love and support with my marathon! It seriously means so much!

 17. Announce you’re running pretty soon after you decide you will.
 I was scared thinking I may get injured or not make it, but the support from friends, family, and social media platforms actually meant the world to me!
 Let people cheer you on and watch your progress, it makes a big difference!

 18. Eat beef.
-I was told this by an Olympic athlete trainer I met through work.
+This seemed strange to me, but it’s something I was told this by an Olympic athlete trainer I met through work helping build his training website.
 His words “Chicken does nothing for you, eat beef all you can!”
-I switched to a burger and fries the day before a big run to carb-load, guess what, it worked WAY better than pasta with chicken!
+I didn’t go crazy here, but I switched to a burger and fries the day before a big run to carb-load, guess what, it worked WAY better than pasta with chicken!

 19. Take multi-vitamins.
 You won’t believe how much iron you pound out of your system, and what a difference magnesium will make!
 Make sure you’re getting enough of these.